tlongren/vps-status/README.md

 Shows you weather or not your chosen server is online, disk usage, RAM usage, and bandwidth usage.
 You can see [a demo on Heroku](http://status.longren.org/).
 Click the button to refresh the page.
 You can also press the 'r' key on your keyboard to refresh.

 There's also an option in config.php to enable live updating of values via ajax.
-To enable, set ```PHP $dynamicUpdates = true;``` in config.php and refresh your page.
+To enable, set ``` $dynamicUpdates = true; ``` in config.php and refresh your page.

 What It Doesn't Do